brunokc/bec-gateway/README.md

-# BEC (Bryant Evolution Connex) for Home Assistant
+# BEC (Bryant Evolution Connex) add-on for Home Assistant

 This repository contains the add-on needed to add support for Bryant Evolution Connex thermostats.
 The integration that uses this add-on is located